Arsh23/blog/content/article/cvsp/cvsp.md

 authors: ["arsh"]
 ---

 Recently, I have been experimenting with web scraping a lot, and after one too many session of just sitting around waiting for my requests to finish, I finally decided to see if there exists a better way.
 After some initial Googling I found out about two techniques known as **parallelism** and **concurrency**, and thus began my journey into learning about these two for the next few months.
-During that time, I noticed that several people, me included, were confused on what the difference between these two?
+During that time, I noticed that several people, including me, were confused on what the difference between these two?
 So this article is my attempt at explaining how these two work and what is the difference between them.

 But before we start thinking about what these actually are, let's start with an example of both in action.